 The "Exit" option quits GlassWire.
 You can restart GlassWire by looking under the start menu or double click its icon on your desktop if you installed its icon there.Main GlassWire Window

 Almost all the GlassWire features can be accessed via the main GlassWire window.
 The top left "Graph" tab shows your visualized network activity.
 The "Firewall" tab allows you to block or unblock applications from accessing the Internet.
 The "Usage" tab shows a summary of your network usage.
+The “Things” tab shows you all the devices connected to your network.
 The "Alerts" tab shows you any alerts you may have received from GlassWire.Graph Tab

 The graph tab visualizes your present and past network activity.
 Choosing "All" at the top left shows all your network activity.
 Choose "Apps" to see your network activity by application and "Traffic" to see your network activity by traffic type.
-For example if you are sending a lot of ftp traffic then this traffic type (ftp) will be separated from your other types of traffic so you can see exactly how much ftp traffic you are sending or receiving.Network Tab
+For example if you are sending a lot of ftp traffic then this traffic type (ftp) will be separated from your other types of traffic so you can see exactly how much ftp traffic you are sending or receiving.Things (Internet of Things)

 After buying GlassWire you can activate a paid version with extra features by going to the top left "GlassWire" menu and choosing the "Activate GlassWire" menu.
 Enter the correct serial number that you were sent after ordering the software and your GlassWire version will then automatically restart and upgrade.
 Please note that there is no separate paid version of GlassWire to download.
-You can activate the paid version of GlassWire directly from the free version we offer on our download page.Webcam & Mic Usage
+You can activate the paid version of GlassWire directly from the free version we offer on our download page.Ask to connect

 GlassWire's paid software "Ask to connect" mode allows you to allow or deny network connections.
 Go to the "Firewall" tab and choose "Ask to connect" in the pull-down menu to turn on this paid feature so you can allow or deny connections.Block all mode